edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_ADMIN_UI
 ......................

-Set to ``enabled`` to enable the Web-based admininstrative UI for the instance.
+Set to ``enabled`` to enable the web-based admininstrative UI for the instance.

 EDGEDB_SERVER_EXTRA_ARGS
 ........................